 The table below outlines the Conditions of Approval (CoA) requirements specific to the communication obligations for the Project (CoAs B1-B17).
-For all other CoA and Review of Environmental Management Measures (REMMs) requirements and how JHCPB have responded to them within this CS refer to Annexure A of this document.
+For all other CoA and Review of Environmental Management Measures (REMMs) requirements and how Transport for NSW and the contractors have responded to them within this CS refer to Annexure A of this document.